-The other reason, an old gas oven.
+The other reason is an old gas oven.
 I’ve already found that my cupcake baking times are a tad bit longer, which just goes to show the importance of being mindful of how long YOUR oven takes to sufficiently bake/cook.
 Oven temperatures and times can vary from oven to oven.
 My old gas oven is proof of that.

-These Pumpkin Patch Cupcakes are PERFECT for the fall season AND for Halloween!
+These Pumpkin Patch Cupcakes are PERFECT for the fall season - Halloween and Thanksgiving!
 They are totes adorbs and beyond easy to make.
-Remember these Game Day Football Cupcakes?
-They are like that but with pumpkins instead of footballs.

 Supplies for Pumpkin Patch Cupcakes

-- Candy Pumpkins
+- Halloween Mellowcreme Pumpkins aka Candy Pumpkins

 - Vanilla Buttercream